 If you’re having a long-term problem paying, and refinancing is expensive or not an option, consider selling the car yourself and getting a less expensive one.
 You can almost always get more money for your car by selling it yourself, rather than trading it in to a dealership.

 Here are a few ways you can sell your car when you still have a loan.
 To boost its sale price:

 - Call the lender or log into your online auto loan account to get the payoff amount, which is how much you’d need to pay off the car in total.
 List the car at a price a bit over that so you can decrease it in negotiations and still cover what you owe.

-- Post your car for sale on one or more peer-to-peer sites — e.g. Craigslist, eBay, Oodle, Facebook Marketplace, local newspaper classifieds and others.
+- Post your car for sale on peer-to-peer sites — e.g., Craigslist, eBay, Oodle, Facebook Marketplace, local newspaper classifieds and others.

-Once you find a buyer, follow through with your state’s laws to officially sell it — here’s more on how to sell a car when you still have a loan.
+Once you find a buyer, follow through with your state’s laws to officially sell it.
 Then get a cheaper car for yourself, if you still need one.
 You could use the same peer-to-peer sites to find a car or go to a dealership.
-First, figure out how much you can actually afford.
+Here’s how to buy a car on Craigslist.

 There are two numbers you should look up before you go:

 - How much you owe.
 Again, call the lender to get the payoff amount, which is how much you still owe the lender.
 You’ll want to sell or trade in the car for at least that much, so you won’t have to make any more payments.

 - How much it’s worth.
 Look up the trade-in value of the car on an industry guide, like Kelley Blue Book, Edmunds or NADAguides.
 You shouldn’t sell the car for less than what it’s worth, and the goal should be to sell it for more than enough to cover what you owe.